Bambo0st/WeatherClassification/README.md

-# Weather Classification
+# Weather Classification Project

-This project focuses on classifying weather conditions using machine learning techniques, based on exploratory data analysis (EDA), preprocessing, and model optimization.
+This project focuses on classifying weather conditions using machine learning techniques, specifically emphasizing data preprocessing and model optimization to enhance accuracy.

 ## Project Overview

-This project is part of the AI-511 Machine Learning course, developed as an assignment at the International Institute of Information Technology Bangalore.
-The goal is to create an accurate weather classification model by exploring various machine learning algorithms and optimizing their hyperparameters.
+This project is part of the AI-511 Machine Learning course at the International Institute of Information Technology Bangalore.
+The goal is to build a highly accurate weather classification model by experimenting with multiple machine learning models and refining preprocessing techniques.

 **Team Members:**
 - Achintya Harsha (IMT2021525)